-Vendor management reporting to the board and/or senior management isn’t only a best practice used to inform and drive action, but it’s also a regulatory requirement.
-Guidance such as OCC Bulletin 2013-29 and FDIC FIL-44-2008 outline these reporting responsibilities.
+While vendor management reporting to the board and/or senior management is an important best practice that drives action, it’s also a regulatory requirement.
+Guidance such as OCC Bulletin 2013-29, FDIC FIL-44-2008, Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the Sarbanes-Oxley Act (SOX) outline these reporting responsibilities.

 After you’ve gathered your vendor information, how should you prepare it for reporting?
 Let’s review some key components around reporting including frequency and what to include.